In this article, we will provide you with essential tips and information on how to look after a Hedgehog as a pet.

 Am I willing to practice smart hygiene?

 Hedgehogs present a handful of safety concerns.
-According to Lake Norman Animal Hospital, there has been a number of pet hedgehogs that have carried and spread salmonella.
-It’s important that you wash your hands each and every time you touch your hedgehog or its environment.
+According to Lake Norman Animal Hospital, there have been several pet hedgehogs that have carried and spread salmonella.
+You must wash your hands every time you touch your hedgehog or its environment.
 It’s also recommended that you avoid kissing or snuggling your hedgehog close to your face.
 These hygiene practices are key for protecting you and anyone else who plays with your hedgehog.

 Where to Buy a Hedgehog: